 Follow These Review Management Dos and Don’ts

 - DO respond to reviews.
-Engage with customers by responding publicly to reviews or sending a private message.
+Engage with customers by responding publicly to reviews or sending a private message on Yelp.

 - DO say thank you.
 Show Yelpers that you value customer feedback, regardless of whether the review is positive or negative.